tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/tutorial-shell.md

 - Write the most important keyword of your page once bold in the text
 - Remove these instructions before submitting.
 Your article should start with the three dashes --- and the following parameters.
 ---
-tutorialtitle: "Your Tutorial Title (50-70 characters)" \
+tutorialtitle: "Your Building Block Title (50-70 characters + most important keyword must be in the title atleast once)"
-type: "your-tutorial-title (spaces replaced with - and no capitals)" \
+type: "your-building-block-title (spaces replaced with - and no capitals)"
-title: "Your tutorial title (50-70 characters)" \
+title: "Your building block title (50-70 characters)"
-description: "A brief description of this tutorial page (130–160 characters)." \
+description: "A brief description of this tutorial page (130–160 characters + most important keyword must be in the descripion atleast once)."
-keywords: "any, relevant, keywords, separated, by, commas, like, this" \
+keywords: "any, relevant, keywords, separated, by, commas, like, this"
-date: YYYY-MM-DD \
+date: YYYY-MM-DD
-weight: # \
+weight: #
-indexexclude: "true" \
+indexexclude: "true"
-author: "Your Name" \
+author: "Your Name"
-authorlink: "A link to your personal webpage" \
+authorlink: "A link to your personal webpage"
 aliases:
   - /verb/noun
   - /do/this